theias/ias_package_shell/doc/rebasing_a_project.md

 ## Byproducts

-Rebasing the package will potentially create unneccessary files, which will be listed when you do a **git status** .
+Rebasing the package will potentially create unnecessary files, which will be listed when you do a **git status** .